aceOfModernElectronis/Ananke-Arduino-library/README.md

  - SDK availability for Raspberry Pi, Arduino and other iot enabled developer kits

 # Ananke-Arduino-library
-This library provides a client for doing simple publish/subscribe messaging with Ananke IOT platform that supports MQTT.
-A full API document is given in the API documentation of Ananke Arduino Library.txt file
+This SDK connects Arduino to Ananke IoT platform using MQTT.
+A full API document is given in the API documentation of Ananke Arduino Library.md file

 ## Examples

-The library comes with a one example sketch.
+The library comes with one example sketch.
 See File > Examples > Ananke within the Arduino application.

 ## Limitations